 You may also refer any complaint about the output on Radio Exe to:

-Formats have replaced the 'Promise of Performance' as one of the main tools by which a radio station's character of service is set and monitored by the regulator, generally by the spirit of the output rather than mathematical equations.
+Formats are one of the main tools by which a radio station's character of service is set and monitored by the regulator, generally by the spirit of the output rather than mathematical equations.

 The station aims to exceed the minimum commitments that Ofcom dictates.
-So we generally broadcast double the required hours of local programming we must produce.
-We give more airtime to local news stories in our measured coverage area than all other station in the same area.
+So we generally broadcast much more than the required hours of local programming we must produce.
+We give more airtime to local news stories in our measured coverage area than all other stations in the same area.